In Darths & Droids Qui-Gon Jinn is played by Jim. Qui-Gon/Jim. Also, Obi-Wan is played by Ben, and Anakin (until the end of Episode III) by Annie.

 Why did it take twenty years to build the first Death Star but much less to get the second one half-finished?
 Vader was killing the workers but now vows to only half-choke them.

 At first it may seem that Jim just got tired of doing the accent for Greedo / Han.
 Except he drops it the moment he kills the "original" Solo.
-Implying that it was an act on the part as Greedo.
-It makes one wonder how many people Jim's Character has killed and replaced in his apparently long back story.
+Implying that it was an act on the part of Greedo.
+It makes one wonder how many people Jim's character has killed and replaced in his apparently long back story.

 By the time they reach the A New Hope section, much of the group is exploring classic archetypes especially Annie who embraces the Damsel in Distress role with Princess Leia and lets Corey play classic dashing hero for dramatic purposes rather than complaining about how backwards it is in the modern era.
 Given how long running and unorthodox the game has been to this point, it makes sense from an in-story perspective that they might want to wheel back around to the classic tropes.
 But out of story this also works as an mythology gag for Star Wars status as a reconstruction of classic tropes at a time when films tended to be cynical.